matn7/CS-Notes/src/main/java/deployment/DOCKER.md

 docker volume rm $(docker volume ls -f dangling=true -q)
 ```

-- NOTE: Does not remove files from host system in shared volumes.
+- Does not remove files from host system in shared volumes.

 ***